 He was the youngest of a family of 4 boys.
 He saw them play the beautiful game of football, and he followed suit.

-Alexandre Lacazette Bio – The Home Sick Weakness:
+Alexandre Lacazette Biography – The Home Sick Weakness:

 Perhaps the biggest problem Lacazette has faced is getting accustomed to living anywhere else but Lyon.
 He has found it difficult in moving to London after he joined Arsenal.

 In fact, he is Lyon through and through, having been born there, began playing football with a junior club in the city and then got taken on by Lyon aged 12.